Skip to Content

 Cardiac rehabilitation

-Cardiac rehabilitation is utilized to improve the cardiovascular health of individuals who have suffered a heart attack, heart failure or any other debilitating heart condition.
-Cardiac rehabilitation usually involves exercise and education in order to rebuild and maintain heart strength.
+Cardiac rehabilitation aims to help you recover from a cardiovascular event — such as a heart attack or heart failure — or other debilitating heart condition.
+This recovery process usually involves physical therapy, exercise and education to rebuild and maintain your heart strength.

 Cardiac rehabilitation (rehab) in Springfield, Tennessee